connorfcruz/cruz-connor-portfolio/docs/networking/assignment5.md

 Hexadecimal:

 - Base 16
-- Each hex digit = 4 bits, so you can split a binary string into sets of 4 to easily convert
+- Each hex digit = 4 bits, so one can split a binary string into sets of 4 to easily convert
 - Shorthand way to read a long binary string

 **Practice Conversions**